Chaudhary Sunil Singh

-Chaudhary Sunil Singh is National President of Lok Dal, a political party which was founded by former Prime Minister of India late Charan Singh.
+Chaudhary Sunil Singh (born 1 January 1971) is National President of Lok Dal, a political party which was founded by former Prime Minister of India late Charan Singh.

 He is former member of Uttar Pradesh Legislative Council.

-Early life & Political career
+Early life and political career

 Ch.
 Sunil Singh was born on 1 January 1971 in Aligarh to Rajendra Singh who was former Cabinet Minister in Uttar Pradesh and Saroj Singh.
 He is an engineering graduate and has done Masters in Business Management.